A Harary-Sachs Theorem for Hypergraphs: Introduction

 The quantity $(\# H \subseteq {\cal H})$ is straightforward to compute.
 However, computing $C_H$ is more complicated.
 This notion of an \emph{associated coefficient of a hypergraph} first appeared in \cite{Coo}, where the authors provide a combinatorial description of the codegree $k$ and codegree $k+1$ coefficient, denoted $c_k$ and $c_{k+1}$ respectively, for the normalized adjacency characteristic polynomial of a $k$-uniform hypergraph. \begin{theorem} \cite{Coo} Let ${\cal H}$ be a $k$-uniform hypergraph.
 Then

 and

 where $C_k$ is some constant depending on $k$. \end{theorem} This idea was further studied by Shao, Qi, and Hu where the authors prove (restating Theorem 4.1 of \cite{Sha}),

 where ${\bf D}$ is a certain large family of digraphs, $f_D$ is a function of $D$ and $\mathfrak{E}(D)$ is the set of Euler circuits in $D$.
 The authors then use their formula to provide a general description of $\Tr_2(T)$ and $\Tr_3(T)$ for a general tensor $T$.
-Our first few results are similar to that of \cite{Sha} (as described in more detail below), and we use them to provide an explicit combinatorial description of $H_D$ and the resulting $C_H$ which yields a Harary-Sachs type formula for hypergraphs which is amenable to computation.
-We also answer a question of $\cite{Coo}$ by providing a computationally efficient formula for $C_H$ in the case where $H$ is the $k$-uniform simplex, i.e., $K_{k+1}^{(k)}$.
-We conclude by answering a question of \cite{Hu2} by applying our explicit formula for higher order traces to the computation of the characteristic polynomial of a hypergraph.
+Our first few results are similar to that of \cite{Sha} (as described in more detail below), and we use them to provide an explicit combinatorial description of $H_D$ and the resulting $C_H$.

 Here we present some requisite background maintaining the notation of \cite{Coo}.
 A {\em (cubical) hypermatrix} $\A$ over a set $\mathbb{S}$ of {\em dimension} $n$ and {\em order} $k$ is a collection of $n^k$ elements $a_{i_1i_2\dots i_k} \in \mathbb{S}$ where $i_j \in [n]$.
 A hypermatrix is said to be {\em symmetric} if entries with identical multisets of indices are the same.
 That is, $\A$ is symmetric if $a_{i_1i_2\dots i_k} = a_{i_{\sigma(1)}i_{\sigma(2)}\dots i_{\sigma(k)}}$ for all permutations $\sigma$ of $[k]$.
 An order $k$ dimension $n$ symmetric hypermatrix $\A$ uniquely defines a homogeneous degree $k$ polynomial in $n$ variables (a.k.a.~a ``$k$-form'') by